MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/create-azure-service-principal-azureps.md

 > [!NOTE]
 > If your account doesn't have permission to assign a role, you see an error message that your account "does not have authorization to
 > perform action 'Microsoft.Authorization/roleAssignments/write'."
-Contact your Azure Active Directory admin to manage roles.
+Contact your Microsoft Entra admin to manage roles.

 Adding a role _doesn't_ restrict previously assigned permissions.
 When restricting a service principal's permissions, the __Contributor__ role should be removed.